Jeeeeessica/gpt-review-sync/README.md

 | `iap_range`     | STRING    | In-app price range                |
 | `fetched_at`    | TIMESTAMP | When the metadata was collected   |

-**GitHub Actions Schedule**
+## GitHub Actions Schedule

-This project is set up to run automatically every 2 weeks or trigger manually via GitHub UI Using cron inside .github/workflows/sync.yml
+This repository is configured to run data updates automatically every month using [GitHub Actions](https://docs.github.com/en/actions).
+- Workflow file: `.github/workflows/review_update.yml`
+- Schedule: `0 1 1 * *` → Runs on the 1st of each month at 01:00 UTC
+- Manual trigger supported via GitHub UI

 # ChatGPT App Review Analysis